cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **While I haven't given up on the possiblity of running supervised ADMIXTURE analysis, the unsupervised analysis already matches my UC-Davis report in that Bastu has greater Western Ancestry than Eastern Anestry (assuming that "SFold" is Scottish Fold with Western Ancestry, and "CR" has Eastern Ancestry)**:

 I originally thought that samples starting with CR were Cornish Rex, but that doesn't appear to be correct.
 I am going to work on figuring out the best way to share information, but the FID in the supplemental files corresponds to the breed.
-I think they are in alphabetical order (so that those CR samples have FID 6 and are actually BIR Birman samples, although Eastern is the correct grouping for BIR cats), but I will follow-up with information about the more precise mapping.
+I think they are in alphabetical order by domestic cat(so that those CR samples have FID 6 and are actually BIR Birman samples, although Eastern is the correct grouping for BIR cats) followed by wild cat, but I will follow-up with information about the more precise mapping.

 ![Bastu unsupervised ADMIXTURE](Bastu_unsupervised_K2.PNG)